M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION.md

    - `checkedLuggage`, `handLuggage`, `mediumLuggage`: Integer between 0 and 8
    - `babySeat`, `boosterSeat`, `childSeat`: Integer between 0 and 5
    - `wheelchair`: Integer between 0 and 2

+4. **NEW: Booking Type Validation**:
+   - `bookingType`: Must be "one-way", "hourly", or "return"
+   - `hours`: Required for hourly bookings, integer between 3 and 12
+   - `returnType`: Required for return bookings, must be "wait-and-return" or "later-date"
+   - `returnDate` and `returnTime`: Required for later-date returns, must be valid date/time formats

 **Error Response Format**: